"Alzheimer’s disease is a biological problem that can be solved by bringing together the right people and the right

 UK DRI Group Leader

-Prof Bart De Strooper is a world-renowned Alzheimer's disease researcher, formerly based at the KU Leuven in Belgium.
+Prof Bart De Strooper is a world-renowned Alzheimer's disease researcher, formerly based at the KU Leuven in Belgium, and was the was the founding Institute Director for the UK DRI (2017- 2023).
 He was Director at the Vlaams Instituut voor Biotechnologie and led a neuroscience department of over 250 researchers.
-He was elected to the Academy of Medical Sciences Fellowship in 2020, and has received several awards including the Potamkin prize, the Metlife Foundation Award for Medical Research, Alois Alzheimer’s prize, the highly prestigious Brain Prize 2018 and Commander in the Order of Leopold I. In addition to steering the UK DRI as National Director, his research group at the UK DRI at UCL interrogates the fundamental mechanisms behind Alzheimer’s and Parkinson’s disease.
+He was elected to the Academy of Medical Sciences Fellowship in 2020, and has received several awards including the Potamkin prize, the Metlife Foundation Award for Medical Research, Alois Alzheimer’s prize, the highly prestigious Brain Prize 2018 and Commander in the Order of Leopold I. Prof De Strooper's research group at the UK DRI at UCL interrogates the fundamental mechanisms underlying Alzheimer’s and Parkinson’s disease.

 2. At a glance